billwuqin/list-pagination-markdown/draft-ietf-netconf-list-pagination.md

 ###  The "where" Query Parameter

-   Description
+   Description:
       The "where" query parameter specifies a filter expression that result-set entries must match.

-   Default Value
+   Default Value:
       If this query parameter is unspecified, then no entries are filtered from the working result-set.

-   Allowed Values
+   Allowed Values:
       The allowed values are XPath 1.0 expressions.
 The XPath context follows Section 6.4.1 of {{!RFC7950}}, e.g., the context node is the target of the query, the accessible tree is "config true" lists